 Metabolic alkalosis is an elevated arterial pH of above 7.45, and is the consequence of disorders that cause either a loss of hydrogen ions from the body or an increase in plasma bicarbonate from a normal value of 24 mEq/L. Causes include gastric secretion loss (e.g., vomiting, diarrhea) and mineralocorticoid excess.
 Patients may present with tingling, muscle cramps, weakness, cardiac arrhythmias, and/or seizures.
 Some symptoms may be due to a decrease in circulating calcium, which occurs when the pH is high.
 Patients may develop serious or fatal arrhythmias and/or seizures without preceding symptoms.
 Compensatory metabolic alkalosis may be an incidental finding in patients with chronic respiratory acidosis.

-Defined as a serum sodium <135 mEq/L; severe hyponatremia is defined as a serum sodium <120 mEq/L. With few exceptions, when the serum sodium level is low, plasma osmolality is also low (hypotonic hyponatremia).
+Defined as a serum sodium <135 mEq/L; severe hyponatremia is defined as a serum sodium <120 mEq/L. Hyponatremia is a common electrolyte disorder and is estimated to occur in 15% of all hospital inpatients.
+With few exceptions, when the serum sodium level is low, plasma osmolality is also low (hypotonic hyponatremia).
 While defined by the level of sodium, hypotonic hyponatremia is, in fact, a disorder of water balance.
 Common causes are administration of hypotonic fluids to patients and use of thiazide diuretics.
 Hyponatremia may also be a clue to the presence of serious underlying medical disorders.
 Patients who develop hyponatremia as a result of head injury, intracranial surgery, subarachnoid hemorrhage, stroke, or brain tumors may have cerebral salt-wasting syndrome or syndrome of inappropriate antidiuretic hormone (SIADH).
 A decrease in aldosterone production (e.g., Addison disease) causes increased sodium loss from the kidney and hyponatremia.

 Hypernatremia is defined as a plasma sodium concentration of >145 mEq/L. Hypernatremia is a state of hyperosmolality, and is primarily a result of water deficit or sodium gain.
 Normally, persistently high sodium levels trigger antidiuretic hormone (ADH) release, stimulating thirst mechanisms so that hypernatremia rarely develops.
 Hospitalized patients often have impaired thirst mechanisms, restricted access to water, and an increased risk of water loss (e.g., due to vomiting or fever).
 They are also at risk for iatrogenic inadequate fluid replacement.
 Endocrine abnormalities such as diabetes insipidus and mineralocorticoid excess may also lead to hypernatremia.